daas-ankur-shukla/Guides-from-a-Novice/spark-cluster.md

 ## Ubuntu Guest (VirtualBox) on a Windows host

 Lately I took up a project which required a sample 2-machine spark cluster.
 Having two laptops at my hostel room, inspired me to set it up myself.
-Setting up a cluster on Windows seemed unlikely, although I had found a blog on that too (Ref:).
+Setting up a cluster on Windows seemed unlikely, although I had found a blog on that too.
 The path I chose was to set it up on Ubuntu installed as VirtualBox guests on two Windows machines.

 Being a novice that I am, I had little idea about how to setup a cluster.
 The little I knew came from my experience at a consulting giant where I had worked in a project which involved setting up a 2-machine Hadoop cluster.